alislahish/CHARTER/README.md

-# CHARTER
+# CHARTER: See ./LICENSE
+The Alislahish artists organization is founded, operated in and managed in the spirit of the ./LICENSE.

-alislahish artists organization charter to include articles of incorporation
+TODO: Include articles of incorporation